Nissan Navara pick-up review

 The selectable all-wheel-drive system with low-range mode and electronic limited-slip differential should give the Navara more than enough off-road ability for most.
 As we’ve said, it’s the same set-up carried over from the old Navara, but the electronic diff, Hill descent Control and Hill Start Assist have been added to beef up its capabilities.

-Rear parking sensors are fitted as standard to help avoid parking knocks, while Acenta+ variants and above get a parking camera.
+Acenta variants and above get a parking camera.
 Where it’s fitted, the image from this is displayed on the dashboard’s 7-inch screen, but other versions have a small screen built into the rear view mirror.
 Top-spec Tekna models get the Around View Monitor system – a series of cameras that give a clear view all round the car.
 It’s particularly useful for off-roading, allowing you to check your proximity to obstacles without leaving the vehicle, but it should make the Navara almost impossible to scrape in the supermarket car park.
+It's worth noting that parking sensors aren't included, so it's always good to pay attention to the monitor at low speeds, just to make sure you're not in danger of colliding with anything.

 Driving and Performance

-The other area to give careful consideration to when specifying your Nissan Navara is the gearbox.
-The 6-speed manual is a bit of a letdown given the on-road polish displayed by the rest of the package.
-It’s notchy and has a long throw, and isn't as nice to use as the shifter in the Mitsubishi L200, for example.
-On the other hand, the 7-speed automatic seems a very nice fit in the Navara.
+Another addition for 2019 is a revised six-speed manual gearbox, which has longer ratios and a shorter shift.
+It’s designed to improve emissions, but also means fewer gearchanges while driving, and the box feels more positive than before.
+Go for the 7-speed automatic if you want a relaxing drive, though.
 It isn’t the most responsive of autos, taking a while to drop a gear when you put your foot down, but it’s extremely smooth and suits the plush feel of the high-end Navara models.
 Buyers just need to ask themselves whether this justifies the price and fuel economy penalty of choosing the auto.

-The engine itself is smooth and refined.
+The engine itself is smooth and refined, once it's warmed up.
+From cold, the Navara suffers from plenty of induction roar as you pull away, but it doesn't take long for the motor to quieten down.
 On a steady motorway cruise, wind around the big door mirrors is the prominent noise as the engine only kicks out a low, background thrum.
 The downside is that even the twin-turbo 187bhp unit can’t fire the weighty Navara up the road with any real vigour.
-Flexibility is fine, with 450Nm of torque on offer in the range-topping unit and 403Nm in the 158bhp base model, but at the top end both seem a little lacking.
+Flexibility is fine, with 450Nm of torque on offer in the range-topping unit and 425Nm in the 161bhp base model, but at the top end both seem a little lacking.
+We'd recommend taking things at leisure in the Navara - it's not a truck that likes to be hustled, like a VW Amarok, for example.

 Cab and Interior